Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentationWidth.md

 ## Description

-This cops checks for indentation that doesn't use the specified number of spaces.
+This rule checks for indentation that doesn't use the specified number of spaces.

-### Example
+## Examples

 ```ruby
 # bad, Width: 2